eigen-space/common-types/README.md

 # Why do we have that dev dependencies?

 * `@eigenspace/codestyle` - includes lint rules, config for typescript.
-* `@eigenspace/helper-scripts` - common scripts for dev. environment.
+* `@eigenspace/helper-scripts` - common scripts for build script.
 * `@types/*` - contains type definitions for specific library.
-* `ts-loader` - it is used to load typescript code with webpack.
 * `eslint` - it checks code for readability, maintainability, and functionality errors.
+* `eslint-plugin-eigenspace-script` - includes set of script linting rules and configuration for them.
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 See `webpack.config.js`.
-* `webpack` - it create app bundle for dev mode and production.
-* `copy-webpack-plugin` - used for copy package.json in package bundle.
-* `clean-webpack-plugin` - used for clean bundle before run building.
 * `husky` - used for configure git hooks.
 * `lint-staged` - used for configure linters against staged git files.
-* `webpack-cli` - command line interface dor webpack.